 Some autistic children don’t need much support, while others will need daily support throughout their lives.

 Signs of autism in 4-year-old children should be evaluated immediately.
-The earlier a child receives treatment, the better their outlook.
+The earlier a child receives support, the better their outlook.

 Most signs of autism become more apparent as children age.

 An autistic child who needs more support in social situations may exhibit some of the following signs:

 - does not respond to their own name

 - avoids eye contact

 - prefers playing alone over playing with others

 - does not share well with others or take turns

 - does not participate in pretend play

 - does not tell stories

 - is not interested in interacting with or socializing with others

 - does not like or actively avoids physical contact

 - is not interested in making or does not know how to make friends

 - does not make facial expressions or makes inappropriate expressions

 - cannot be easily soothed or comforted